javinizer/Javinizer/README.md

         The movetofolder parameter will allow you to set a true/false value for the setting move-to-folder from the commandline.

     -RenameFile <Boolean>
-        The renamefile parameter will allow you to set a true/false v alue for the setting rename-file from the commandline.
+        The renamefile parameter will allow you to set a true/false value for the setting rename-file from the commandline.

     -Help [<SwitchParameter>]
         The help parameter will open a help dialogue in your console for Javinizer usage.